luko12/open-ai-frontend/README.md

 # open-ai-frontend

-* to run frontend application, cd into frontend directory and run npm install and npm run start in the cmd
+* to run frontend application run npm install and npm run start in the cmd